 - Good thermal conductivity, but slower heat up

 Installation tips: underfloor heating with tile & stone

 - You must use a quality 2 part flexible tile adhesive when installing underfloor heating with tiles.

 - When installing on a concrete subfloor, always use insulation.

-Different types of wood flooring have different thermal properties, as such there are differences in their suitability for use with an underfloor heating system.
-The more dense and the thinner the floor boards are, the better they conduct heat and typically more suitable they are for use with underfloor heating.
+Different types of wood flooring have different thermal properties, as such, there are differences in their suitability for use with an underfloor heating system.
+The denser and the thinner the floorboards are, the better they conduct heat and typically more suitable they are for use with underfloor heating.